This document describes the output image files created by DIRSIG. These image files are created by the following components:

 interleave

-This variable describes how the 3D image data cube is "unrolled" into the 1D data stream in the binary image data file.
+This tag describes how the 3D image data cube is "unrolled" into the 1D data stream in the binary image data file.
 The ENVI software supports "band sequential" (BSQ), "band interleaved by line" (BIL) and "band interleaved by pixel" (BIP) interleaving.
 DIRSIG always writes data as "bip" or "band interleaved by pixel".

 Example Single-Band Radiance Header